-You filled out our Wedding Planner guide for your reception timelines, you know what songs you want, order of toastmasters, and even have the Up-Lighting color picked out.
+You filled out our Wedding Planner guide for your reception timelines, you know what songs you want, your order of toastmasters, and even have the Up-Lighting color picked out.
 Good to go right?
 Guaranteed good time?

 You may have the recipe for the best wedding reception ever, but, just like grandma’s gooey chocolate chip cookies you haven’t quite mastered, there’s a certain way to make it “best ever”.